Today we are breaking down credit scores, credit freezes, and how to keep your personal information secure.

 Let’s say you’ve signed up for free credit monitoring at Credit Karma and you did a credit freeze with all three credit reporting agencies (Equifax, TransUnion, and Experian).
 Good job!

 At some point, someone will need to run a credit report on you.
 Credit reports are usually required when someone is:

 - Applying for a new line of credit, such as a credit card, or mortgage loan or refinancing

 - Applying for a job or apartment rental

-Once you know which agency they are pulling your credit report from, you can unfreeze your credit with the appropriate credit reporting firm.
-The good news is, unfreezing your credit only take a few minutes.
-It can also be done online, and it is nearly instant.
-The moment you make the final mouse click to unfreeze your credit, the creditor is able to re-run a credit inquiry and get the results they need.
-There is literally no time between you unfreezing your credit and your credit being available for an inquiry.
+The good news is unfreezing your credit only takes a few minutes.
+It can be done online, and it is nearly instant.
+The moment you approve the unfreezing of your credit, the bank can re-run their credit inquiry and get the information they need.
+There is no processing or other wait time.

 Do a Global Lift when Unfreezing Your Credit

-When unfreezing your credit, you will be given two options:
+When unfreezing your credit, you may be given two options: